andrewphelpsj/snapd/spec.md

 200 OK
 ```

-The

-Receipt of a `assemble-unknown-devices` message should result in the receiving device sending an
+The receipt of a `assemble-unknown-devices` message should result in the receiving device sending an
 `assemble-devices` message.

 ### assemble-devices